CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

     |

 #.
 Select 2 requests - PASSED and FAILED, and click the Compare icon on the top right of the page.
-Compare icon will be visible only if you select exactly 2 items:
+The compare icon will be visible only if you select exactly 2 items:

     .. image:: images/xpresso-jobs-compare-6.png
         :align: center